 You have the right to grant consent in accordance with.
 Art.
 7 para.
 3 DSGVO with effect for the future.

-You can object to the future processing of your data in accordance with Art.
-21 GDPR at any time.
-The objection may in particular be made against processing for direct marketing purposes.
+You can object to the future processing of data relating to you at any time in accordance with Art.
+21 GDPR.
+The objection can be made in particular against processing for direct advertising purposes.

 Cookies and right to object in direct mail